signforall/t5-training-scripts/README.md

 pip install -r requirements.txt
 ```

+## Data Pre-processing
+This [Pose Estimation repository](https://github.com/JSALT2024/PoseEstimation) was used to transform video frames into vector representations.

 ## Training
 1. Locate the `config_train.yaml` file in the `configs` folder.
 2. Edit the file as needed, specifying the locations of the training and validation datasets.